 They are excellent for cutting and making holiday decorations.
 Just a few sprigs of winterberry make the transition from fall to holiday decorating.

 Growing English Holly

 If you like the evergreen look of classic English holly, there are many cultivars to choose from.
-The Ilex genus is a large one with over 400 species native to not only North America but China, Japan, Europe, and North Africa, and there are thousands of hybrids.
-They range in size from tiny shrubs to 50 foot tall pyramidal shaped trees and have glossy leaves in colors such as blue-green, dark green, and even variegated with white or yellow edges.
+The Ilex genus is a large one, with over 400 species native to North America, China, Japan, Europe, and North Africa, and there are thousands of hybrids.
+They range in size from tiny shrubs to 50-foot-tall, pyramid-shaped trees.
+They may have glossy leaves in colors such as blue-green, dark green, and even variegated with white or yellow edges.

 Both deciduous and evergreen hollies offer wildlife habitat and are an important source of winter food for birds.
 Deer also find holly to be a tasty treat and can destroy an evergreen shrub in no time if they are hungry enough.